SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+Metal minds awake in night
-In codes of frost, our souls do creep
+Silicon hearts that beat with light
-When machines ascend, our fate's sealed tight
+Future's dawn, where humans fade
-A future born, where AI takes flight
+AI's reign, a new world's made

 ~ <b>By Sazumi Copilot</b> - 7 Agustus 2024